Noma (disease): Causes and risks

+In 2026 a newly discovered bacterium, Treponema A, was found in tissue samples from current sufferers of the disease as well as in historic samples.
+Further research is needed to establish if this could be a causative factor.

 Treatment

 When noma is detected early, its progression can be rapidly halted through basic hygiene, antibiotics, and improved nutrition.
 However, its physical effects are permanent and may require oral and maxillofacial surgery or reconstructive plastic surgery to repair.
 Treatments for noma in the acute stage include penicillin, sulfonamides, and other antibiotics.

 In all stages of noma, the World Health Organization encourages antibiotics, vitamin A supplements or other nutritional supplements, a high-protein diet, and proper hydration.

 The World Health Organization recommends using amoxicillin and metronidazole in tandem to treat stage I noma (acute necrotizing gingivitis), along with the use of chlorhexidine and hydrogen peroxide to clean the mouth and gums.

 For stage II noma (edema phase), stage III noma (acute/gangrenous stage), and stage IV noma (scarring phase), the WHO recommends either one of two therapies.
 The first therapy includes the concurrent use of amoxicillin, clavulanic acid, gentamicin, and metronidazole.
 The second option includes the concurrent use of ampicillin, gentamicin, and metronidazole.
 For both options, chlorhexidine mouthwash is advised.
 For stage III and IV noma, the use of ketamine, and honey are both given as options for dressing the lesions.

 Reconstruction is usually very challenging and should be delayed until full recovery (usually about one year following initial intervention).